Discounts, reductions and exemptions from paying Council Tax

-National exemptions and discounts for CT are set by government and all Councils must apply them.
+Discounts for Council Tax are set by the government in national law and all Councils must apply them.
 Lots of situations are covered.

 See full list of exemptions here: www.gov.uk/council-tax/council-tax-exemptions.

-Yes, people on low income can claim Council Tax Support or Reduction which replaced Council Tax Benefit.
+People on low income can claim Council Tax Support or Reduction.
 See: www.gov.uk/council-tax-reduction

 Example letter to ask for 100% help with Council Tax